aiven/devportal/docs/products/kafka/kafka-connect/concepts/list-of-connector-plugins.rst

 Requesting new connectors
 -------------------------

+If you know about new and interesting connectors you'd like Aiven to support, please open a support request about it to help us shaping the future roadmap.
-Upon creating a support requests, Aiven will evaluate the requested connector and might add support for it.
+You can request adding support of a new connector by creating a support ticket.
+Aiven will evaluate the requested connector and might add support for it.

 Aiven evaluation process for new Apache Kafka Connect connectors checks:

 * license compatibility
-* technical evaluation
+* technical implementation
 * active repository maintenance

 The addition of new Apache Kafka connectors is done at the sole discretion of Aiven.